mohed-abbas/oneforall/README.md

 ## 📖 Overview

-Obsidian is a multi-purpose TradingView indicator designed as a clean foundation for future advanced trading tools.
-Phase 1 provides a simple, elegant watermark-style chart overlay with full customization capabilities.
+Obsidian is an ICT-focused TradingView indicator combining a customizable watermark with powerful session and kill zone visualization.
+Perfect for traders who need clean, professional chart overlays with precise session timing and kill zone identification.

-### ✨ Phase 1 Features
+### ✨ Phase 1 Features (Completed)

 - ✅ **Two-Line Watermark**: Clean overlay fixed at top center of chart with dual-line display
 - ✅ **Title Line**: Display symbol, timeframe, and/or custom title text